Zero-Shot Off-Policy Learning: Ablation Study

 \section{Ablation Study}

 We systematically vary key ZOL hyperparameters to evaluate robustness and sensitivity, and find that performance is largely agnostic to these choices.

 Across the tested ranges, ZOL is broadly robust: varying any single hyperparameter yields only modest changes in mean performance, indicating limited sensitivity and little need for extensive tuning.
 Performance consistently favors \emph{fewer} inner optimization steps, suggesting diminishing returns and slight degradation consistent with over-optimization when the adaptation objective is optimized too aggressively.
 Regularization shows the expected pattern: a \emph{small} trust penalty improves stability and typically increases return, whereas a large $\chi^2$ penalty becomes overly conservative and can reduce performance.
 Weight clipping is largely insensitive within this range and primarily functions as a safety constraint.
-The same results were obtained on the SMPL Humanoid tasks as well.
+The same results were obtained on the SMPL Humanoid.
 Please see Fig.\ref{fig:toy-2d-ablation} and \ref{fig:toy-2d-humanoid}, gray area depicts standard deviation across $100$ rollouts.
-We refer the reader to Appendix~\ref{app:ablation} for details.
+See Appendix~\ref{app:ablation} for details and SMPL ablation.